superqx/superqx.github.io/CONTRIBUTING.md

 Note that since [#2048](https://github.com/alshedivat/al-folio/pull/2048) al-folio uses the [prettier formatter](https://prettier.io/) for its code, meaning all new submitted code must conform to its standard.
 If you don't have `prettier` installed for your setup and the `prettier` code check fails when submitting a PR, you can check the referred failed action in our repo.
 In that action there will be an artifact with an HTML diff showing the needed changes.

-### Adding new social media information

-To add new social media information, there are a few places you might need to modify.
-Currently, the template supports icons from [Academicons](https://jpswalsh.github.io/academicons/), [Font Awesome](https://fontawesome.com/), and [Tabler Icons](https://tabler.io/icons).
-For an example PR, check [Add HAL id to socials](https://github.com/alshedivat/al-folio/pull/3206/files).
-Note that the information in all these files are alphabetically sorted.

-- \_data/socials.yml - your social media information
-- \_includes/metadata.liquid - add social media information to site metadata
-- \_includes/social.liquid - where the social media icon will be displayed
-- \_scripts/search.liquid.js - make the social media information appear in search

 ## Issues

 We use GitHub issues to track bugs and feature requests.
 Before submitting an issue, please make sure:

 1. You have read [the FAQ section](FAQ.md) of the README and your question is NOT addressed there.
-2. You have done your best to ensure that your issue is NOT a duplicate of one of [the previous issues](https://github.com/alshedivat/al-folio/issues).
+2. You have done your best to ensure that your issue is NOT a duplicate of one of [the previous issues](https://github.com/george-gca/multi-language-al-folio/issues).
 3. Your issue is either a bug (unexpected/undesirable behavior) or a feature request.
-   If it is just a question, please ask it in the [Discussions](https://github.com/alshedivat/al-folio/discussions) forum.
+   If it is just a question, please ask it in the [Discussions](https://github.com/george-gca/multi-language-al-folio/discussions) forum.

 When submitting an issue, please make sure to use the appropriate template.

 ## License

-By contributing to al-folio, you agree that your contributions will be licensed under the LICENSE file in the root directory of the source tree.
+By contributing to multi-language-al-folio, you agree that your contributions will be licensed under the LICENSE file in the root directory of the source tree.